cs1302uga/cs1302-ce14/README.md

 1. Confirm that you are on the desired branch using `git status` and/or `git branch`.

+1. **NOTE:** When checking the next step, your instructor or PLA will look at the list of things you tried.
+You should have a log entry for each.
+   They will not sign off on this checkpoint if you do not do the steps above for each and every error as _errors are expected_ if you perform the steps correctly.

 1. Write and document a `Driver` class in the `cs1302.ce14` package.
    The `main` method should demonstrate that your `checkNull` method